 (SD; Adductor Laryngeal Breathing Dystonia (ABLD); Adductor Spasmodic Dysphonia; Abductor Spasmodic Dysphonia; Dysphonia, Episodic Laryngeal Dyskinesia; Laryngeal Dystonia; Spastic Dysphonia)

-- Adductor spasmodic dysphonia—spasms cause muscles to stiffen and close
+- Adductor spasmodic dysphonia—spasms make muscles stiffen and close

-- Abductor spasmodic dysphonia—spasms cause muscles to spastically open
+- Abductor spasmodic dysphonia—spasms make muscles spastically open

 - Mixed spasmodic dysphonia

 Spasmodic dysphonia affects the throat muscles.

 SD is caused by a problem with the central nervous system.
 The areas of the brain that control these muscle movements are deep within the brain.

 SD is more common in women and people who are between 30 and 50 years of age.

 Other things that may raise the risk are:

 - Speech with the wrong pitch and tone

 - A breathy voice